dorinma/MPC/README.md

 ## Followed Process
 After the user presses the "Send" button, the servers wait untill the data from all the participants is received.
-Then, they will perform the specified compoutation and save the output data for following processes (create statistics, train models of machine learning etc.).
+Then, they will perform the specified compoutation and save the output data for further processes (create statistics, train models of machine learning etc.).